Home | Bibliography | Site Search | Site Map

 "It exists because it must exist"

-What is Aristotle's answer to why there is something instead of nothing?
+What is the answer of Locke and Aristotle to why there is something rather than nothing?
 "If anything exists, then something must always have existed."
 The principle is: ex nihilo nihil or "Out of nothing there comes nothing".
 How do you know?
 Not because the opposite cannot be imagined.

 "Since nothing can come from nothing, if anything exists, something must always have existed; otherwise nothing would ever have existed" is merely a logical deduction from an undemonstrable principle.

-There is nothing that cannot be imagined not to exist, and therefore to say of anything that it must exist is simply to play with words, for we have no experience of a "necessary being".
+There is nothing that cannot be imagined not to exist, and therefore to say of anything that it must exist is simply to play with words, for we have no experience of a "necessary being" (Hume says the combination of words 'necessary being' has "no meaning, or, which is the same thing, none that is consistent").
 Springing into existence out of nothing is at least picturable and in that sense not nonsense.

-Metaphysics doesn't ask whether spontaneous existence is a "real possibility"; real possibility is a natural science question (although here science does not ask it), but only whether the existential question has meaning (which is what logical possibility is) or not.
+Whether spontaneous existence is a "real possibility" is a natural science question (although natural science does not ask it).
+For philosophy, the question is only whether the picture of spontaneity ("springing into existence out of nothing") has meaning, which is what logical possibility is, or not.

 "And its negative doctrines unfounded"

-Although I don't think Wittgenstein chose the logic of language (the selected meaning of 'meaning') he later chose in order to make metaphysics impossible, he tries to use it to that end.
+Although I don't think that Wittgenstein chose the meaning of 'meaning' or logic of language that he later chose in order to cast metaphysics as conceptual or linguistic confusion, he does use his choice to that end.
 Notwithstanding, as this discussion has (or appears to have) shown, 'Why is there anything rather than nothing?' is not an undefined combination of words; it is not nonsense.
 As was Bertrand Russell's opinion, Wittgenstein's later "negative doctrines" are unfounded (My Philosophical Development (1959), xviii, 1, p.
 216).
-Not all questions without answers are nonsense.
+A specially selected Some ≠ All, and not All questions without answer are nonsense.

 B. Is reality confined to what is in principle perceptible to the senses?